KnBrckr/picasa-album-uploader/readme.txt

 = Can I change the button image? =

 In the future, a theme will be allowed to override the button graphic.
 Right now, the only way to change the button is by replacing the file `picasa-album-uploader/images/wordpress-logo-blue.psd` in the plugin directory with the desired content.
 The layer containing the button image must be "upload-button".
 The image should be no larger than 40 pixels wide by 25 pixels high with 72 dpi resolution.
 The color model used must be RGB with 8 bits/channel and should use a transparent background.
 Full details can be found at the [Picasa Button API](http://code.google.com/apis/picasa/docs/button_api.html "Picasa Button API") reference.

+= Other Picasa Uploader plugins require files be placed in the `wp-admin` and/or the server root.
+Does this plugin require the same? =

+This is a real plugin that lives in the `wp-content/plugins/` directory and does not require special files to be placed in either your server root or in the `wp-admin/` directory.
+Further, the plugin supports themes to customize the appearance of the upload dialog displayed by Picasa.

+= How do I uninstall this plugin? =

+1. Deactivate the plugin from the Admin -> Plugins Screen
+1. Delete the directory `wp-content/plugins/picasa-album-uploader` in your WordPress installation
+1. The plugin adds a single DB entry to the WordPress options table called "pau_plugin_settings".
+Using phpMyAdmin or similar utility remove this entry from the table.

+In the future, an uninstall script will be provided to delete the options entry from the options table.

+= How do I remove the button from Picasa? =

+1. In Picasa Select "Tools -> Configure Buttons..."
+1. In the "Current Buttons" section of the Picasa Dialog, select the "WordPress" button.
+1. Click the "Remove" button.
+1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration.
+On Mac OSX the `pbz` file can be found in the Folder `Home/Library/Application Support/Google/Picasa3/buttons`.

 == Screenshots ==